SRAM AXS reduced in Black Friday sales - Cycling Weekly

 Evans Cycles has reduced all SRAM AXS groupsets by 25 per cent – see the deals here.
 The retailer tells us that these offers are on a ‘whilst stocks last’ basis.

 Black Friday’s official date is November 29, with mega deals expected to last until Monday December 2.
-There’s plenty of offers floating around already, and we’ll be bringing you the very best each day.
+There’s plenty of offers floating around already, and we’re doing the hard part by wading through them, to find the best deals on products our tech team recommends.

+In our Black Friday deals content, we include links to retailers.
+If you click on one, then we may receive a small amount of money from the retailer when you purchase the item.
+This doesn’t affect the amount you pay.